Q: Hi Bill! I have fine, somewhat wavy hair that I've been dyeing various darker shades of brown for the past three years or so.

 I decided to switch to a professional to get my colour done, but I'm not sure what would look best on me.
 All I know is that I want something fairly low-maintenance.

 I'm also open to changes in the cut, as I've always just had it long with layers.
 I appreciate your help! — Jen

-I like this lighter brown shade for you:
+I think you should move toward slightly lighter, neutral to golden browns.
+I like this lighter brown shade for you.

 If you stay close to your natural tone, it will be a lot more low-maintenance.

 If your colourist is very skilled, add some tone on tone golden highlights using a balayage technique: